 Women’s Vans Slip-On vs Birkenstock Sizing

-***I took over 20 Vans sizing photos for these Vans Slip-On shoes.
-Click here to view the rest of my Vans Slip-On sizing photos for women.
+***I took over 20 sizing photos for these Slip-On shoes.
+Click here to view the rest of my Vans Slip-On photos for women’s sizes.

-When I compared Vans Sk8-Hi sizing to the sizing of other types of popular shoes, I found that Vans Sk8-Hi sizing has a snug design that runs just a *tiny* bit smaller than normal shoe sizing.
-Still, most people order their normal sizing for Vans Sk8-Hi (but don’t expect a loose fit).
+When I compared Sk8-Hi sizing to the sizing of other types of popular shoes, I found that the Sk8-Hi sizing has a snug design that runs just a *tiny* bit smaller than normal shoe sizing.
+Still, most people order their normal sizing for Sk8-Hi (but don’t expect a loose fit).

 This snug design is common in skate shoes to provide a secure fit.

-Not only did I find Vans Sk8-Hi to run a little bit shorter regarding length, Vans Sk8-Hi (like most types of Vans) has a shallow toe box area.
+Not only did I find Vans Sk8-Hi to run a little bit shorter regarding length, it has a shallow toe box area.
 This shallow toe box helps create a secure fit.

-Here is the toe box of my Vans Sk8-Hi compared to the toe box of Nike Air Max:
+Here is the toe box of my Vans Sk8-Hi versus Nike Air Max:

 Despite this snug design, my Vans Sk8-Hi sizing advice is to order your normal shoe sizing unless you prefer a looser fit or need extra space near the toe box.
-You should also use the Vans.com sizing resource linked below which matches your foot size to a proper shoe size:
+You should also use the Vans.com sizing chart linked below to measure and match your foot size to the right size of shoe:

-***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a Vans shoe size.
-Click here to view this Vans sizing guide available at Vans.com (paid affiliate link takes you to Vans.com).
+***Verify Your Size: Vans.com now has its own sizing tutorial which matches your foot size to a shoe size to find the perfect fit.
+Click here to view this Vans sizing tutorial available at Vans.com (paid affiliate link takes you to Vans.com site).

 Vans Sk8-Hi Sizing Photos for Men